All About Duo

 Note: You may not remove your last device.
 If you wish to remove it, first add another, then delete the original.
 If you are unable to delete a device, contact your administrator to have it removed.

 You are given the chance to confirm or cancel deleting the authentication device.
-The device is deleted.
-It can no longer be used to approve Duo authentication requests.
+Once the device is deleted, it can no longer be used to approve Duo authentication requests.

 - Enroll New Device